sshaufi/devops-training/README.md

 2. Update all the package on ss server: [ansible-playbook/update_upgrade_ss.yml](ansible-playbook/update_upgrade_ss.yml)
 3. Update and check if reboot is needed on ec2 server: [ansible-playbook/update_upgrade_ec2.yml](ansible-playbook/update_upgrade_ec2.yml)

-On all three servers, the playbook will run as the user named 'ansible,' which I created for security purposes.
+On all three servers, the playbook will run as the user named 'ansible', which I created for security purposes.
 This user can execute specific commands without a password when using sudo and doas, as I have manually configured.

 Please note that on both the cloud and ec2 server playbooks, I do not use the apt module.
-Instead, I manually run the command in the Ansible playbook due to [this GitHub issue #51663](https://github.com/ansible/ansible/issues/51663).
+Instead, I manually run the command in the **Ansible** playbook due to [this GitHub issue #51663](https://github.com/ansible/ansible/issues/51663).
 Additionally, in both server playbooks, it will check if a reboot is needed after every update.

 The inventory is located here: [ansible-playbook/hosts.csv](ansible-playbook/hosts.csv.example) and will be converted by the script [csv_to_ini.py](csv_to_ini.py) to [ansible-playbook/hosts](ansible-playbook/hosts).
 This script will run automatically when using the `run.sh` command and can also be executed manually.
 Further details on the `run.sh` command will be explained on further section.